ssg-hub/ImmoEliza-exploratory-analysis/README.md

 # property_listing_analysis
-Project to analyse the data for 9000+ properties scraped from immoweb.be
+Project for Exploratory Analysis of data for 12000+ properties scraped from immoweb.be